 The OEM pumps we use allow us to vary their speed dynamically and they transmit the fluid flow rate back in real-time.
 Pump data is read and written by our proprietary pump module/s.
 They connect to the master unit over the RS485 network.
 The master unit thereby intelligently controls the pump/s.

 We have solved various fluid to gas transition problems and can run our system in a semi-syphon mode, thereby reducing pump power requirements.

-In snowy weather, our system can detect collectors snowed up overnight and pre-heat them to shed the snow, thereby gaining many morning hours of solar collection that other systems (like solar vacuum tube designs) often struggle to because of their shape and inability to self heat.
+In snowy weather, our system can detect collectors snowed up overnight and pre-heat them to shed the snow, thereby gaining many morning hours of solar collection that other systems (like solar vacuum tube designs) often struggle to because of their shape and inability to self-heat.

-Remote temperature sensor.
+Remote temperature sensor

-This description is subject to change.
 E. & O. E.